Darth4212/youtube-electron/README.md

 # youtube-electron
 A electron app for YouTube on Windows built with nativifier.
-Built around the Firefox useragent allowing for login with all credentials being stored locally within the zip file.
+Built around the Firefox useragent allowing for login with all credentials being stored locally within the install directory

 **#Installation/Usage**